FATIMA-FARMAN/FATIMA-FARMAN/README.md

 ## 🚀 Flagship Project — People Analytics (Tabby Style)

 ### People Analytics Executive Dashboard for a High-Growth Fintech
-A leadership-ready People Analytics dashboard designed for People Tech, HR Business Partners, and Executive teams.
+Leadership-ready People Analytics dashboard for People Tech, HRBPs, and executive decision-making in a high-growth fintech.

 **What it delivers**
 - Headcount and workforce distribution